-There has been several requests among users to explain more about loading programs in to flash memory of STM32 microcontrollers.
+There have been several requests among users to explain more about loading programs in to flash memory of STM32 microcontrollers.

-This of course is a wide topic but lets focus on how to achieve result – flash program in to MCU.
+This, of course, is a broad topic but let us focus on how to achieve the result – flash program into MCU.
 Depending on what arsenal is on your desk you can do in several different ways.
-Let’s try to go through them in practical way.
+Let’s try to go through them practically.

-All STM32 microcontrollers comes with built-in bootloaders that are programmed during production.
-Depending on device type flash memory can be programmed using one of interfaces like USART1 or USART2, USB, CAN.
-Mostly we are dealing with low, medium and high density devices so they can access bootloader using USART1 interface.
-USART1 can be connected to computer using RS232 interface or USART to USB driver chip like FT232.
-In order to enter bootloader special MCU pins has to be set to proper logical values.
+All STM32 microcontrollers come with built-in bootloaders that are programmed during production.
+Depending on device type flash memory can be programmed using one of the interfaces like USART1 or USART2, USB, CAN.
+Mostly we are dealing with low, medium and high-density devices so they can access bootloader using USART1 interface.
+USART1 can be connected to the computer using RS232 interface or USART to USB driver chip like FT232.
+To enter bootloader special MCU pins has to be set to proper logical values.
 These are called BOOT0 and BOOT1 pins on a microcontroller.
-Boot pins can have several cases:
+Boot pins can have several cases as you can see:

-As you can see there are three cases: first case is when BOOT0 pin is tied to ground and BOOT1 is open or at logical state 0 then after reset program is executed from Main Flash Memory.
-This is your normal configuration when executing programs.
-Second case (BOOT1=0; BOOT0=1) means that after reset execution starts at System memory where built int bootloader resides.
+There are three cases: the first case is when BOOT0 pin is tied to ground and BOOT1 is open or at logical state 0 then after reset program is executed from Main Flash Memory.
+This is your normal configuration when running applications.
+The second case (BOOT1=0; BOOT0=1) means that after reset execution starts at System memory where built, int bootloader resides.
 This is the case when we need to upload binaries via USART1.
-And third case means that program execution is performed in SRAM.
-So lets focus on second case – System memory.
-In many development boards you will find jumper pins where you can select BOOT0 and BOOT1 configurations.
-For instance in STM32F103RBT6 board these looks like this:
+And the third case means that program execution is performed in SRAM.
+So let’s focus on the second case – System memory.
+In many development boards, you will find jumper pins where you can select BOOT0 and BOOT1 configurations.
+For instance, in STM32F103RBT6 board these looks like this:

-In image you can see that jumper settings already selects to run internal bootloader.
-What we do next is download Flash Loader Demonstrator which is a tool to interact with bootloader.
+In the image, you can see that the jumper setting already chooses to run internal bootloader.
+What we do next is download Flash Loader Demonstrator which is a tool to interact with the bootloader.
 Install it and launch.
-You will see screen where you will be able to select USART parameters.
+You will see the screen where you will be able to select USART parameters.
 Be sure to select correct COM port:

-It confirms that you succesfully entered bootloader.
-Hit Next to proceed to device selection screen.
+It confirms that you successfully entered bootloader.
+Hit Next to proceed to the device selection screen.

-Target device is already selected automatically.
-If not – select right one from drop down list.
-You can also see here other information like bootloader protocol version (2.2), Flash memory mapping.
-Click Next if selected device seems OK.
-You get to screen where you can do all sort of things:
+The target device is already selected automatically.
+If not – select the right one from drop-down list.
+You can also see here other information like the bootloader protocol version (2.2), Flash memory mapping.
+Click Next if the selected device seems OK.
+You get to the screen where you can do all sort of things:

 You can erase all or selected memory pages.
-Download a .hex (.bin or .x19) to microcoller flash memory.
-Select ‘Jump to the user program‘ if you want to execute program immediately after download.
-You can also select to Verify after download to make sure if upload was successful.
-You can also upload existing binary from device Flash memory in to file to back up it.
+Download a .hex (.bin or .x19) to microcontroller flash memory.
+Select ‘Jump to the user program‘ if you want to execute the program immediately after download.
+You can also select to Verify after download to make sure if the upload was successful.
+You can also upload an existing binary from device Flash memory into the file to back up it.
 You can enable or disable Flash protection.
-And finally proceed to ‘Edit option bytes‘ to set User Option bytes or add write protection to selected memory pages.
+And finally, proceed to ‘Edit option bytes‘ to set User Option bytes or add write protection to selected memory pages.

-Let’s leave that behind and simply download .hex file in to device.
-Simply select file from dialog menu select to verify after download an jump to user program like this:
+Let’s leave that behind and simply download the .hex file into the device.
+Just select the file from dialog menu select to verify after downloading a jump to user program like this:

 Here we can see that binaries are successfully downloaded and takes 2804 bytes and took 1 second to program.

-When programming is done you can return BOOT0 pin to ground in order to execute programs from main Flash memory after next reset.
+When programming is done, you can return BOOT0 pin to ground to execute programs from main Flash memory after next reset.